Admiral's Cup

-The Admiral's Cup was an international yachting regatta.
+The Admiral's Cup is an international yachting regatta.
 For many years it was known as the unofficial world championship of offshore racing.

 The Admiral's Cup regatta was started in 1957 and was normally a biennial event (occurring in odd-numbered years) which was competed for between national teams.
 However the event was not staged in 2001 and was last held in 2003.
 It was cancelled at short notice in 2005.
+After this hiatus the Admiral's Cup returns in 2025 which 15 teams entered from around the world.

 The 2003 event did not follow the normal format and allowed entries from any yacht club affiliated to a national authority, thus allowing the possibility of several teams per country.

 The regatta was based at Cowes on the Isle of Wight off southern England and was organised by the Royal Ocean Racing Club.

 History: 1957–1999

 From 1957 to 1999 the cup was competed for between national teams, each having three boats.
 Initially only Great Britain and the United States took part but, in later years, many other teams also participated.
 The Fastnet race was part of the Admiral's Cup during this time.

 The Australians won for the first time in 1967, the winning boat—Mercedes III—designed by Ted Kaufman and Bob Miller (later Ben Lexcen), who went on to success in the America's Cup.

 In 1971 the British Prime Minister, Edward Heath, captained one of the winning boats.